 Drunk driving is a menace that has taken thousands of lives and continues to wreak havoc on the roads.
 Every state has passed laws to combat this menace including penalties for those who have been caught Driving While Intoxicated or DWI.
 In Texas, there are a number of different penalties with their severity being dependent on several factors including the individual’s driving history, number of DWI offenses, age, and level of intoxication.
 The circumstances surrounding the arrest may also increase the gravity of the offense.
 Anyone caught by the police should immediate call an DWI attorney Austin to help them prove their innocence or reduce their sentence.
+Without a dwi lawyer Austin, you are at risk for jailtime.

 Minors and Adults